|Location||1 week||2 weeks||4 weeks|

 ARRIVAL & ORIENTATION

-You will fly into Nuku‘alofa International Airport and then transfer to your accommodation.
+You will fly into Nuku‘alofa International Airport.
+You will be met on arrival and transferred to your accommodation.

 Tonga’s climate is warm, tropical and welcoming.
 Temperatures are warm all year round and while it is hot in summer, it rarely reaches above 35°C .
 Tropical rains fall from December through February, coinciding with the warmest summer months.
 The winter temperatures (April to September) are only slightly cooler than summer temperatures (November to February).
 Modest dress is necessary for both Tongans and visitors.
 Allowances are made for tourists at beaches while many Tongans remain conservatively covered while swimming.